Churchy

 Churchy is an American comedy drama television series created by comedian Kevin "KevOnStage" Fredericks and executive produced by Fredericks and The SpringHill Company.
 The series stars Fredericks as Corey Carr Jr., a son of megachurch leader, who travels to Lubbock, Texas, with lofty ambitions to build his own ministry from the ground up.

 The series premiered on February 15, 2024, on BET+.
-The series has been renewed for a second season, which has premiered on August 21, 2025.
+Churchys second season was released on August 21, 2025.